vorgehen/HAWKI-fragengenerator/_documentation/5-Deployment/1- Apache Server.md

 **General**

->If you have used HAWKI CLI to initialize the project in the previous step, some attributes like Keys and Salts must have been automatically filled.
+>If you have used HAWKI CLI to initialize the project in the previous step, some variables like Keys and Salts must have been automatically filled.
 >
->Moreover, some of the attributes have already default values, which do not necessarily need be changed.
+>Moreover, some of the variables have already default values, which do not necessarily need be changed.

-Here we go through some of the important attributes that need to be set before running HAWKI on your local machine.
+Here we go through some of the important variables that need to be set before running HAWKI on your local machine.
 For local testing make sure in "Global Application Settings" the following values exits:

 ```